Sweet Dog

 Massage the base of the ear

-The squelching sound is normal: the product is working deep down.
+The squelching sound is normal: the product is working deep inside.

 4

-It's this movement, not a cotton bud pushed inside, that brings the debris up towards the opening.
+It's that movement, and not a piece of cotton pushed in, that brings the debris back up towards the opening.

 5